Please note that the English Language Version of these competition rules (‘the Rules’) is binding.

 (iii) have been captured using live bait;

-(iv) have been awarded any prize, recommendation or other award in any international competition at the time of entry.
+(iv) have been awarded any prize, recommendation or other award in any international competition before 24 October 2016.

 (6) Any entry found not to comply with the Rules at any stage of the Adult Competition may be disqualified and no refunds or allowances will be made in the event of disqualification and any prizes will be forfeited.
 The decision of the Owners on all matters relating to the Competition is final and binding.
 No negotiation will be considered.
 The Owners reserve the right to amend the Rules and to waive breach of the Rules at their sole discretion, acting reasonably.